Blog

 How to safeguard brand trust with email authentication

-Your brand is the most important asset in your business.
-Customers trust your brand when they interact with your emails.
+Your brand is the most important asset in your business; customers trust it when interacting with your emails.
 Learn how to protect this relationship using email authentication.

 “A brand for a company is like a reputation for a person.” – Jeff Bezos.

-Identity theft is a problem in the real world and it happens to businesses every day with emails!
-Your brand is at risk when spammers spoof your email address to send fake messages that appear to come from you.
+Identity theft is just as much a problem when it comes to email as in the real world—and it happens to businesses every day.
+It puts brands at risk of spammers spoofing their email addresses to send fake messages that appear to come from them.

 The good news is that you can stop scammers in their tracks and prevent them from harming your brand.
 Learn how to use email authentication methods to safeguard your brand and keep spoofed emails out of the inbox.